Managing the Organizational Dynamics

-The increasing speed and pace of business contributes to several data challenges.
+Both the increasing speed and pace of businesses contribute to several data challenges.

-These challenges include quality, timeliness, availability and, most important, usability of the data.
-As the number of data sources increase and data volumes expand along with the demand from the business to access data on a timelier basis there starts to become pressures on the underlying technology.
+These include quality, timeliness, availability, and most importantly, usability of the data.
+As the number of data sources increase and data volumes expand, along with the demand from the business to access data on a timelier basis, there starts to become pressures on the underlying technology.

 Many organizations look at technology to solve their data challenges when often these challenges exist because of a lack business support and buy in in the form of: